vijitsingh/learning-ruby-rails-chapter-3-app/README.md

 - Add route in routes.rb and then run rake test again
 - add empty action in the controller and run test again
 - add app/views/static_pages/about.html.erb and run test again which should pass now.

+-- Adding Title to each of the three pages.
+- mv app/views/layouts/application.html.erb layout_file # temp change to understand the utility of layout
+- add assert_select "title", "Home | Ruby Book" For each of the actions in the test file
+- now tests should fail.
+- add title to the pages in the app/views/static_pages/*.html.erb ones.
+- run tests again and now they should pass.

+-- Using Embedded Ruby and layout to make pages dynamic in nature.
+- use provide and yield to add title and make the formats for the 3 .html.erb files same.
+- run the tests to make sure they pass
+- mv layout_file app/views/layouts/application.html.erb
+- <title><%= yield(:title) %> | Rails Book</title> in the layout file.
+- leave only the content part in the each of the 3 pages and then run test again.

+-- Setting the Root Route
+- replace get with root 'static_pages#home'